Integrative medicine for cancer treatment

 - Ginger.
 This herb may help ease the nausea of cancer treatment when it is used with standard anti-nausea medicines.

 - Yoga.
 This ancient mind-body practice may help relieve stress, anxiety, and depression.
-Before doing yoga, be sure to check with your health care provider to see if there are any poses or kinds of classes you should avoid.
+Before doing yoga, be sure to check with your provider to see if there are any poses or kinds of classes you should avoid.

 - Biofeedback.
 This therapy may help ease the pain of cancer.
 It also may help with sleeping problems.